phenogit/phenogit.github.io/kit-korner-notes.markdown

                     if you do you bid 3D
                     else if you have h+c, you bid 3C

+    3-level Responsive Alternative
+    We use this treatment all the time at the 3-level, when partner has opened the bidding overcalled, or made a takeout double, and the next hand bids 3C, 3D, or 3H
+    E.g.
+    (2C!)-2S-(3C)-??
+        !: Precision

+        X : Relay to next cheapest suit, assumed to be weak somewhere But followed by cue bid or 3N shows regular responsive
+        3D: Natural and forcing
+        3H: Natural and forcing
+        3S: Limit raise
+        4C: Slam interest, shows nothing about clubs
+        4S: What it sounds like, creates force

 ## Carding
 #### NT
 ##### General